Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/tick-marks-and-labels.md

 Tick marks are indicators or shapes rendered at a given interval along a value range.
 Both the interval and the value range are defined on the associated [CircularTickSet](xref:@ActiproUIRoot.Controls.Gauge.CircularTickSet) element.
 See the [Tick Sets](tick-sets.md) topic for more information.

-There are three types of tick marks: Major, Minor, and Custom.
+There are three types of tick marks: major, minor, and custom.

 ### Major Tick Marks